GoogleCloudPlatform/iot-device-sdk-embedded-c/doc/user_guide.md

 The [specified QoS level](#MQTT v3.1.1) is the maximum QoS level of incoming messages.
 For instance, if you set the QoS level to 0, QoS 1 messages are downgraded to QoS 0.

-The QoS level also affects the client's memory overhead.
+The QoS level also affects the Device SDK's memory overhead.
 QoS 2 messages use the most memory overhead, while QoS 0 messages use the least.

 ### Step 5: Publish

-One the embedded device is connected to Cloud IoT Core, the client can publish messages.
+Once the embedded device is connected to Cloud IoT Core, the client application can publish messages.

 To publish a message to a topic, run **`iotc_publish()`** or **`iotc_publish_data()`** functions.
 Each message must include the following parameters.